Eurasian Gambit

 by S.T.
 Fargo)

-“It was the middle of March, and the weather was terrible.
+“It was the middle of March, and the weather was disgusting.
 The streets had turned into rivers, the water following their curves as if the entire city were some weird urban canyon.
 Here and there, puddles were almost as big as Hudson Bay, and the parks looked like Louisiana swamps.
-The heavy wind made raindrops whip people’s faces like small daemon tails.
+The nasty winds made raindrops whip people’s faces like small daemon tails.
 The winters here are not what they used to be.
 It’s all different now, probably because of the Chinese.
-They messed up the global climate about a decade ago with their large-scale industrial revolution, and the country disintegrated, leaving the rest of the world to deal with the consequences.
+They messed up the global climate about a decade ago with their large-scale industrial revolution, and the country suddenly disintegrated, leaving the rest of the world to deal with the consequences.

-To be even more precise, I should probably note here that I never have enough money.
+To be even more precise, I should probably note that I never have enough of it actually.
 Moneyless is my natural state of being, and sometimes I wonder whether god created me just to serve as a byword—so that people could say, “poor like a Murphy.”
-On the other hand, I’m not entirely sure that god created me, anyway.
+On the other hand, I’m not even sure that god created me, anyway.
 I have always had doubts, but after aliens turned up, believing in such a thing became simply ridiculous.
-Their appearance made a total mess of my head.
+Their appearance made a total mess of our heads.

 From somewhere in the depths of my desk, the telephone gave a hollow ring and startled me from my thoughts.
 I slowly put the glass on the countertop and reached out to open the right lowermost drawer.
 I pulled out only the handset to say a brief “hello.”

 At first, no one answered.
-However, I could hear heavy breathing at the other end of the line.
+I could hear heavy breathing at the other end of the line, though.
 Then someone cleared their throat and cautiously asked, “Mr. Mellrow, the PI?””

 You can also read for free: